Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Energy estimates

-This follows using the argument as did in the proof of inequality \eqref{derivative1}.
-In fact, the proof of \eqref{eq:c.4} is easier than the proof of \eqref{derivative1}, since $L^2$ integral with respect to $\xi$ is negligible and hence it is enough to consider the relation between $\tau + \xi^4$ and $\tau'+\xi^4$.
-Thus, we omit the details, and we have
+This follows by using the same argument as we did to prove \eqref{derivative1}.
+In fact, the proof of \eqref{eq:c.4} is easier than proof of \eqref{derivative1}, since $L^2$ integral with respect to $\xi$ is negligible and hence it is enough to consider the relation between $\tau + \xi^4$ and $\tau'+\xi^4$.
+Thus, as consequence, we have